NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 The most important aspect here is to make sure you're chosing your branches correctly (your base and your head).

-You can now hit the Create pull request button, give it a description and good title and wait for a review to merge it.
+You can now hit the Create pull request button, give it a description and good title and wait for a reviewer to approve so it can be merged.